Albania, Montenegro & Kosovo

 This morning we wake to explore Shkodra, one of Europe’s oldest and most historic cities, with roots dating back to the Bronze Age.

-We begin with a special visit to one of Albania’s largest defences, the legendary Rozafa Castle, a once Illyrian fortress which was captured by the Romans in 167 BC, and later became the site of many a notable siege.
+After lunch, we visit the legendary Rozafa Castle, a once Illyrian fortress which was captured by the Romans in 167 BC, and later became the site of many a notable siege.
 From its imposing position upon a rocky hill, we are treated to stunning views of the Albanian Alps and the shimmering Lake Shkodra, the largest lake in Southern Europe.

 Once we are finished exploring the sights and stories of this wonderful city – including the streets of its recently renovated Old Town – we make our way across the border, driving to Budva in Montenegro.

-Kotor, meanwhile, lies on the shores of its own beautiful bay: a Medieval warren of cobbled streets, Venetian fortifications, and ancient walls.
+Next, we have the chance to explore Kotor, which lies on the shores of its own beautiful bay: a Medieval warren of cobbled streets, Venetian fortifications, and ancient walls.
 Magnificently preserved, it's clear to see why the town has been awarded UNESCO World Heritage status, and why so many curious travellers flock here, year after year.

 Into the mountains next, as we head to the rugged landscape of Moraca, with its world-renowned Serbian Orthodox monastery.
 One of the best known medieval monuments of Montenegro, it was founded by Stefan Vukanović, of the Nemanjić dynasty, in 1252.
 Despite being burned by the Ottomans in the 16th century, and then abandoned, the monastery was eventually restored and re-inhabited.
 Somehow, its significant 13th century frescoes still remain and are remarkably well preserved.